 The defence of necessity allows people to break a law to avoid even more dire consequences.
 Bicycle helmets increase the risk of accident and can cause brain injury.
-To avoid these dire consequences, cyclists can ignore the helmet law.
+To avoid these dire consequences, cyclists can legally ignore the helmet law.

 A fine for not wearing a helmet in New South Wales (NSW), Australia, can be challenged in court.
 Sue Abbott successfully fought her helmet conviction in August 2010, arguing that wearing a helmet was more dangerous than not wearing one.